aggrawal-ankur/gitbook/content/docs/debugging/memory-is-byte-addressable.md

 It is made up of three arguments.

+1. How many times?
+2. How to interpret?
+3. How much at once?

+Let's explore them one by one.
+- **Note: Moving in reverse order is a decisive choice, not a wrongdoing.**

+---
 The third argument specifies how much memory we want to inspect starting from the ADDRESS argument.

 | Valid Values | Description |